 …

-Correspondence: AG: anne.l.garland@gmail.com, Phone: +46 498 26 80 00, Postal: Orthopedic Department, Visby Hospital, St Goransgatan 10, 621 84 Visby, Sweden EB: erik.bulow@registercentrum.se SN: szilard.nemes@registercentrum.se NH: nils.hailer@surgsci.uu.se
+Correspondence: AG: anne.garland@surgsci.uu.se, Phone: +46 498 26 80 00, Postal: Orthopedic Department, Visby Hospital, St Goransgatan 10, 621 84 Visby, Sweden EB: erik.bulow@registercentrum.se SN: szilard.nemes@registercentrum.se NH: nils.hailer@surgsci.uu.se

 Abstract

-OBJECTIVE: Early mortality after total hip arthroplasty (THA) is associated with comorbidity.
-Diagnosis-based tools such as the Charlson or Elixhauser comorbidity indices have been used to quantify this.
-Those instruments are however complex and requires extensive data sets not routinely available in most doctor-patient settings.
-We searched for a simplified model to substitute those complex indices in predicting early mortality after THA.
+OBJECTIVE: Shared decision making is essential before total hip arthroplasty (THA) surgery.
+Comorbidities are associated with an increased risk of 90-day morbidity and -mortality, but diagnosis code-based instruments such as the Charlson or Elixhauser comorbidity indices are impossible to use in a clinical setting, and the American Society for Anesthesiologists (ASA) grade is imprecise.
+We searched for a simple model to predict early mortality after THA.

-PATIENTS AND METHODS: We studied 53,099 patients with THA due to primary osteoarthritis 2008 - 2015 from the Swedish Hip Arthroplasty Register, linked to the national population register, the National Patient Register and the longitudinal integration database for health insurance and labor market studies from Statistics Sweden.
-We used a bootstrap ranking procedure with logistic regression and a LASSO-type penalty to develop a prediction model for patient deaths within 90 days after surgery.
-Predictive power was assessed by the area under the receiver operating characteristic curve (AUC).
-The final model was applied to British data for external validation.
+PATIENTS AND METHODS: We studied 53,099 Swedish patients operated with a cemented THA due to primary osteoarthritis and linked data from several national registries in order to collect information on demographics and comorbidities.
+Bootstrap ranking procedures were used together with logistic regression to develop prediction models for death within 90 days, and predictive power was assessed by the areas under the receiver operating characteristic curve (AUC).
+The final model was externally validated on a dataset from the National Joint Registry of England & Wales .

 RESLUTS: The unadjusted cumulative 90-day survival was 99.7 % (95 % CI: 99.6 - 99.7).
-Best predictive performance for 90-day mortality was found for a model combining age, sex, ASA, cancer, CNS, kidney disease, obesity, anemia and heart condition (AUC = 0.78 (0.75-0.82)).
-This model was superior to the established but complex Charlson comorbidity index (AUC = 0.66 (0.62-0.70)), and the Elixhauser comorbidity score (AUC = 0.64 (0.59-0.68)).
+Best predictive performance for 90-day mortality was found for a model combining age, sex, ASA grade, the presence of CNS-, kidney- or heart diseases, cancer, obesity, or anemia (AUC = 0.78 (0.75-0.82)).
+This model was superior to the Charlson (AUC = 0.66 (0.62-0.70)) and Elixhauser comorbidity measures (AUC = 0.64 (0.59-0.68)).
 A web calculator to aid clinical usage was published at https://erikbulow.shinyapps.io/thamortpred/.

 CONCLUSION: We found a relatively simple prediction model of 90 day mortality after total hip arthroplasty.
 This model requires less data and is easier to calculate compared to previously well-known comorbidity indices.